petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/liferay-experience-cloud-self-managed/cloud-setup-and-management/configuring-your-sites-domain.md

 Next, use the domain registration service of your choice to register your desired domain with the IP address for your production environment.
 Choose a domain name that you plan to use for your own site.
 Register the domain as a type `A` record.

-If you plan to configure additional custom domains or subdomains for your other environments, find the IP addresses from the *Network* page in those environments and them as well.
+If you plan to configure additional custom domains or subdomains for your other environments, find the IP addresses from the *Network* page in those environments to use them for domain registration.

 See your chosen domain registration service's documentation for more information on registering your domains.